Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack/pytorch-on-kubeflow/Readme.md

 [Kubernetes Custom Resource and Operator for PyTorch jobs](https://github.com/kubeflow/pytorch-operator/)

 There is a suitable verion of the container we could use, `kubeflow/pytorch-dist-mnist-test:1.0`.
 If you would like to build your own, to create a container image for thisPyTorch implementation of `mnist` test, use the `Dockerfile` provided in `docker` subfolder:

-    $ cd Research/pytorch-on-kubeflow/docker
+    $ cd Research/kubeflow-on-azure-stack/pytorch-on-kubeflow/docker
-    $ set MY_GITHUB_ACCOUNT=rollingstones
-    $ set MY_GITHUB_TAG=pytorch-dist-mnist-test:1.0

 Login to your Docker account: